1. Work Backwards

 Make an effort to design your forms to be universally accessible for your users.
 The clearer and more concise your fields, the more useful your data will be.

 3. Name and Organize your Form Properly.

-Organizing this article into sentences and paragraphs helps make it easier to read, and in the same way, naming and organizing fields into sections can make forms easier for users to understand and analysts to parse.
+Organizing this article into sentences and paragraphs helps make it easier to read.
+In the same way, naming and organizing fields into sections can make forms easier for users to understand and analyze.